 Document management systems come in many shapes and sizes.
-Some are stand-alone … meaning they are programs designed with the sole purpose of assisting users with managing files and documents.
-Others come as part of a more robust suite that entails a number of other business-related tools … including calendars, messaging, blogging, wikis, and case tracking, to name a few.
-Commonly referred to as social business software, social intranet software, or collaboration tools, these suites are ideal for businesses that are looking for a singular vehicle for handling day-to-day operation, and Communifire lands firmly in this category.
+Some are stand-alone, meaning they are programs designed with the sole purpose of assisting users with managing files and documents.
+Others are part of a robust suite with other business-related tools, including calendars, messaging, blogging, wikis, and case tracking.
+Commonly referred to as social business software, social intranet software, or collaboration tools, these suites are ideal for businesses looking for a singular vehicle to handle day-to-day operations.

 Top 7 document management features you need today.

 As you might expect, not all document management systems are created equal.
-There are plenty of things that set them apart from each other … and understanding what makes for a well-designed platform and the document management trends that goes into them helps you select the right platform that will adapt with your organization over time.
+There are plenty of differentiators that sets one vendor apart from another.
+Understanding what makes a well-designed platform and the document management trends that goes into them helps you select the right platform that will adapt with your organization over time.

 1. Cloud access.

 These days, if it’s not in the cloud, does it really exist?
 Employees need the ability to upload, access, and download documents at any time and any place.
 This makes cloud access a must for document management systems.
 Look into what file storage looks like, if you have cloud and on-premise options, and how often vendors roll out updates.
 The biggest advantage of having a document management system in the cloud is it gives employees the freedom and ability to access files and collaborate from any location.

 Juggling documents and scattered platforms takes time away from the workday.
 (This is especially true for growing businesses!)
 The larger a company gets, or the more organizational change that takes place, chances are more likely that there will be more documents and data to organize.
 Organizational hierarchy is one of the most important features built into a document management system.
 Categorization, tagging, and rating will help you find the files you need as quickly as possible.